 A crucial component of the argument put forward by Rassool rests with a consideration of what is referred to as the production of history.
 The conception of the production of history or, more broadly, knowledge, does not merely imply a sequence of commentaries - a project that reminds us of the ways in which intellectual histories are realised - but entails an emphasis on the conferral of meaning.
-Leslie Witz's study of the Van Riebeeck tercentenary celebrations of 1952 is a useful example of the study of the production of history within the public space of commemorations.
-Working against a notion of carnival and commemoration as spontaneous and drawing on a literature that posits the discursivities that make possible commemorations in South Africa, Witz concludes that commemorations are not intrinsically haphazard but are rather produced as such.
+Leslie Witz's study of the Van Riebeeck tercentenary celebrations of 1952 is a useful example of the study of the production of history within the public space of commemorations.11 Working against a notion of carnival and commemoration as spontaneous and drawing on a literature that posits the discursivities that make possible commemorations in South Africa, Witz concludes that commemorations are not intrinsically haphazard but are rather produced as such.
 In masking the discursive, the commemoration gives the impression of spontaneity.
 For Witz, however, commemorations are constituted as an assemblage of tactics, all of which are constrained by the contemporary conditions

-I am familiar with the claim that historiography can only be thought of as present since it marks the place of the historian's practice.
+8 I am familiar with the claim that historiography can only be thought of as present since it marks the place of the historian's practice.
 To reduce the conceptual weight of the present to authorial function is, however, to miss an opportunity of reading history as a discourse.
 For a useful discussion of Foucault's formulation a history of the present see M. Dean, Critical and Effective Histories: Foucault's Methods and Historical Sociology (London: Routledge, 1994), 28-36.

-C. Rassool, 'The rise of heritage and the reconstitution of history in South Africa,' Kronos, 26, 1, 2000 under which they are scripted and performed.
-By highlighting the discursive, he is able to show how the past is produced in direct relation to conditions in the present.
+9 C. Rassool, 'The rise of heritage and the reconstitution of history in South Africa', Kronos, 26, 1, 2000.

-See also Witz, Minkley and Rassool, Unsettled History.
+10 See also Witz, Minkley and Rassool, Unsettled History.

-L. Witz, Apartheid's Festival: Contesting South Africa's National Pasts (Bloomington, In: Indiana University Press, 2003).
+11 L. Witz, Apartheid's Festival: Contesting South Africa's National Pasts (Bloomington, In: Indiana University Press, 2003).